arangodb/docs/3.10/aql/extending-conventions.md

 }
 ```

-The above function can be made free of side effects by using the `var` or
+The above function can be made free of side effects by using the `var`, `let`,
-`let` keywords, so the variables become function-local variables:
+or `const` keywords, so the variables become function-local variables:

 ```js
 function (values) {